Impaired fasting glucose (IFG) or impaired glucose tolerance (IGT) or borderline diabetes are the other names of prediabetes.

 How long can a person be in the pre-diabetes without causing damage to organs?

-Often 90 % of people who are pre-diabetic have no idea that they are having prediabetes.
+Often 90 % of pre-diabetic people have no idea that they have prediabetes.
 About 50 % of people who are prediabetes will eventually develop diabetes.

 Without any intervention, prediabetes is likely to progress into type 2 diabetes in 10 years or less.
-If you have prediabetes, the long-term diabetes complications, especially to the heart, nerve and circulatory system, may already be starting.
+If you have prediabetes, then the long-term diabetes complications may already be starting.

 Prediabetes symptoms, causes & risk factors

-Pre-diabetes can be reversed with weight loss that comes from healthy eating and physical more activity.
+Reversing of prediabetes can be possible with weight loss that comes from healthy eating and physical more activity.

 What are the symptoms of prediabetes?

 What are the warning signs of prediabetes?
 Warning signs of prediabetes are frequent urination, too much thirst, and unusual hunger.

 What is the difference between prediabetes and type 2 diabetes?

 Prediabetes is slightly higher sugar in the bloodstream than it is.
 It is an early warning sign that the body is struggling to maintain a healthy blood glucose level.